nishant-anand/acadmic-projects/README.md

 Predicted the price of a ship with 95 % accuracy based on several KPIs and market approach valuation method.

 - Skills & Tools: R, Tableau, Linear regression, KNN regression, Hypothesis Testing and, Predictive Modeling

+# Predicting Song Popularity
+Predicted the popularity of songs based on features like loudness, tempo, duration, and how these features changed over the years.

+- Skills & Tools: Python, Scikit-learn, Pandas, NumPy, Seaborn, Matplotlib, Decision Tree, Random Forest, Naive Bayes, SVC.